 Vice President Shafer has been in office for three years now, and in this time, he’s assembled quite the diverse staff around him.
 Shafer, the first openly bisexual vice president in history, already came from a prestigious political dynasty, his family rivaling the Kennedy’s in fame.
 But his star rose even higher after the New York Pride Massacre five years ago, the horrific tragedy that cost 153 lives and countless wounded.
 Shafer heroically coordinated rescue efforts that day, and the enigmatic former senator from Massachusetts has been credited with saving many lives.

 Ever since, he’s dedicated his life to public service even more, and for the last three years, he’s served as vice president, where he’s gathered a group of young and diverse staffers around him.
-In this series of portraits, we’ll introduce them to you.
-Today, we sit down with Levar Cousins, assistant press secretary to the vice president.
+Today, we sit down with one of them: Levar Cousins, assistant press secretary to the vice president.

 Levar, you’re one of the best known faces of Vice President Shafer’s Gay Squad, as you are called.
 How does that feel?